weechat/specs.weechat.org/specs/2023-001-case-sensitive-identifiers.md

 `string_match`               | Same function with `case_sensitive` = 1
 `string_match_list`          | Same function with `case_sensitive` = 1

-The following string comparison functions must be replaced in WeeChat plugins to be case sensitive:
+When a comparison needs to be case sensitive instead of case insensitive, the call to the function must be replaced with another, in WeeChat plugins:

 Function                      | Replacement
 ----------------------------- | ---------------------------------------